Largest acylindrical actions and stability in hierarchically hyperbolic groups: Introduction

 \section{Introduction}

-Hierarchically hyperbolic groups were recently introduced by Behrstock, Hagen, and Sisto \cite{BehrstockHagenSisto:HHS_I} to provide a uniform framework in which to study many important families of groups, including mapping class groups, right-angled Coxeter groups, most $3$--manifold groups, right-angled Artin groups and many others.
-A \emph{hierarchically hyperbolic space} consists of: a quasigeodesic space, $\cuco X$; a set of \emph{domains}, $\frak S$, which index a collection of $\delta$--hyperbolic spaces to which $\cuco X$ projects; and, some additional information about these projections, including, for instance, a partial order on the domains and a unique maximal element in that order.
+Hierarchically hyperbolic groups were recently introduced by Behrstock, Hagen, and Sisto \cite{BehrstockHagenSisto:HHS_I} to provide a uniform framework in which to study many important families of groups, including mapping class groups of finite type surfaces, right-angled Coxeter groups, most $3$--manifold groups, right-angled Artin groups and many others.
+A \emph{hierarchically hyperbolic space} consists of: a quasigeodesic space, $\cuco X$; a set of \emph{domains}, $\frak S$, which index a collection of $\delta$--hyperbolic spaces to which $\cuco X$ projects; and, some additional information about these projections, including, for instance, a partial order on the domains and a unique largest element in that order, which we denote by $S$ (i.e., $S$ is comparable to and larger than every other domain in $\frak S$).